miguelrisero/betterpic-web-content/blog/what-to-wear-for-headshots-female.md

 These are merely a few illustrations of appropriate female headshot attire.
 To create a truly individual look, you can mix and match various accessories and hues.
 Wearing something that you feel comfortable and confident in is crucial.

-## Betterpic Can Help you Create Amazing Female Headshots
+## BetterPic Can Help you Create Amazing Female Headshots
 Try BetterPic if you want to make a professional headshot without having to worry about hiring a photographer, finding a location, or editing your photos.
 With the help of artificial intelligence, BetterPic's innovative service allows you to produce beautiful headshots.

 With BetterPic, you can: